-What impact might new ecologies of music have on the role of the composer, performer and audience, and the relations between them?
+What impact might ‘performing an ecology of a composition practice’ have on the role of the composer, performer, audience, score, place and the relations between them?

-I am proposing that the ephemerality and largely non-reproductive experience of new-music performances creates a natural alignment with theatre and dance practices and that therefore performance theory can be usefully applied to the new-music situation.
-This suggests furthermore, a reconsideration of the dominant art music practice of reification of the score.
+I am proposing that the ephemerality and largely non-reproductive experience of new-music performances creates a natural alignment with theatre and dance practices and that therefore performance theory can usefully be applied in considering the new-music situation.
+This allows furthermore, a reappraisal of the western art music practice of reifying the score.
 What kind of practice might one create if the score is no longer a fixed object but rather an invitation to act?
 And additionally, if the situation in which the performance takes place is also recognised as agential, what intra-actions might place stimulate?